Consumer Medicine Information

 Ask your doctor or pharmacist if you are not sure if you are taking any of these medicines.

-Follow all directions given to you by your doctor, pharmacist and diabetes educator carefully.
+Follow all directions given to you by your doctor, pharmacist or diabetes educator carefully.
 They may differ from the information contained in this leaflet.

 Your doctor will tell you how many tablets to take each day.
 Your doctor may increase or decrease the dose depending on your blood glucose levels.

 Do not skip meals whilst using Daonil.
-Take your dose at the same times each day.
+Take your dose at the same time each day.

 Do not take a double dose to make up for the dose that you missed.
 If you double a dose this may cause low blood sugar (hypoglycaemia).

-Immediately telephone your doctor or Poisons Information Centre (telephone 13 11 26), or go to Accident and Emergency at your nearest hospital, if you think that you or anyone else may have taken too much Daonil.
+Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else may have taken too much Daonil.
 Do this even if there are no signs of discomfort or poisoning.